y0608/crypthography/README.md

 # crypthography
-Using the c programming language I am making a simple encryption and decryption tool.
+Using the c programming language I am experimenting with simple encryption and decryption.